 How the Points Work

 Known as Starpoints, you earn them on virtually all purchases.
 For regular (non-Starwood) purchases, you earn 1 Starpoint per dollar.
 You get extra points for spending at Starwood properties.
-Starwood now has more than 1,100 hotels and resorts.
-Their major brands include W Hotels, Sheraton, Westin, Le Meridian, St. Regis, and The Luxury Collection (which consists of over 90 unique properties).
+Starwood now has more than 1,200 hotels and resorts.
+Their major brands include W Hotels, Sheraton, Westin, Le Meridian, St. Regis, and The Luxury Collection (which consists of more than 90 unique properties).
 How many points you earn per dollar on Starwood stays depends on your SPG tier:

 This is the base tier for those new to the Preferred Guest program.
-At their properties you will earn a total of 4 points per dollar -- 2 as an SPG member plus 2 for using this card.
+At their properties you will earn a total of 4 points per dollar – 2 as an SPG member plus 2 for using this card.

-However, having the Starwood American Express will get you there faster since it automatically gives you credit for 5 nights and 2 stays annually towards your Elite Status.
-Alternately, when you spend $30,000 per year on your card, you will get upgraded to Gold.
-Whatever path you take to get there, once you get Gold you will earn a total of 5 points per dollar (2 coming from the AmEx) spent at their properties.
+The Starwood American Express will get you to this tier faster since it automatically gives you credit for 5 nights and 2 stays annually toward your status.
+If you spend $30,000 per year on your card, you will also get upgraded to Gold for 12 months.

 You reach this level after 25 stays (or 50 nights) at Starwood hotels in a calendar year.
 This tier also gives you a total of 5 points per dollar spent at their properties (same structure as the Gold).